From Lean To Ripped:

 For the challenge, this is the 2-day push/pull split routine I started with before moving to advanced splits:

 Day 2: chest, shoulders, triceps, abs

 This was done on a 2 days on, 1 day off rotation.

 When I'd been doing the same workout for a while, then it got boring.
-That's when I started to research the resources here in the Inner Circle and found some really amazing articles for killer workouts.
+That's when I started to research the resources here in the Burn the Fat Inner Circle and found some really amazing articles for killer workouts.
 I also used some exercise ideas from Oxygen magazine, and my fun began.
 By the end, I was writing my own programs from scratch and changing my workouts before the boredom set in, to keep me motivated.

 Cardio was also a core element in my workouts.
 I always warm up with 15 mins of cardio before my training and push myself to do an extra 35 mins at the end.
 I like to jump rope and did up to 30 minutes nonstop.

 I think my abs are one of the best aspects of my body, and my mantra is "Abs are made in the kitchen."
 If you want to see your Abs, you not only have to train them (I recommend about 3 times per week), you have to get the proper nutrition.